Prior Park College: History

 In 1828, Bishop Baines purchased the mansion for £22,000 and used it as a seminary named the Sacred Heart College.
 Renovations were made according to designs by H. E. Goodridge in 1834.
 The seminary was closed in 1856 after a fire in 1836 caused extensive damage and subsequent renovation caused financial insolvency.
-The estate was later bought by Bishop Clifford who founded a Roman Catholic grammar school.
+The estate was later bought by Bishop Clifford who founded a Catholic grammar school.

-The chapel was designed by J. J. Scoles in 1844 but not completed until 1863, following 18th-century French models such as Chalgrin's St. Philippe-du-Roule in Paris.
+The chapel was designed by J. J. Scoles in 1844 but not completed until 1863.
+It followed 18th-century French models such as Chalgrin's St. Philippe-du-Roule in Paris.
 Pevsner describes it as "without any doubt the most impressive Chapel interior of its date in the county".

 The grammar school closed in 1904 and the estate was occupied by the army during the First World War and by a series of tenants until 1921; the Christian Brothers founded a boys' boarding school in 1924.
 Prior Park College continues to occupy the main house.
 In 1993, 11.3 ha of the park and pleasure grounds were acquired by the National Trust and have been extensively restored.

 The mansion has been victim of fire twice.
 The 1836 event left visible damage to some stonework.
 A 1991 fire gutted the interior, except for parts of the basement; rebuilding took four years and cost about £6 million.
 Unusually, the blaze started on the top floor, and spread downwards.
 The school operated in the stables and former servants' quarters during the renovation.